alphasaft/Micro/README.md

     2   3
 ```

-> Which, if flipped, looks somewhat like a tree.
+> Which, if flipped, looks (somewhat, don't expect an computer scienticist to know what a tree is) like a tree.

-In standard languages, it's more often than not not visible by the user, and directly used by the compiler.
+In standard languages, it's, more often than not, **not** visible by the user, and directly used by the compiler to perform actions.
 In ITA, however, once the ASTs for the whole script are obtained (we say the script has been _parsed_), it's passed down to **you**, so you can do whatever you want with it.

 > We don't need to understand how ASTs are implemented for now, but we'll talk about it later.

 ### Macros, again

 And that's where macros kick in !
-Conceptually, macros are functions that are meant to execute code.
+Conceptually, macros are functions that are meant to execute parsed code.
 The constructor of a `Macro<T>` takes three required arguments :
 * A `string`, its name, by which it will be refered,
 * A `number | [number, number]`, its arity, which indicates how many parameters it takes ; we'll come back to that later,
 * A very complicated `(ev: Evaluator<T>, body: AST[], args: AST[], limbs: { [limb: string]: AST }) => T` function called the _reducer_.
 That's the most important component of a macro.